ErichBSchulz/api4/autodocs/Activity.md

 * **select** (`array`: `[]`)
   Fields to return.
 Defaults to all non-custom fields.
 * **where** (`array`: `[]`)
-  Array of conditions keyed by field.
+  Array of conditions keyed by field.  $example->addWhere('contact_type', 'IN', array('Individual', 'Household'))
 * **orderBy** (`array`: `[]`)
-  Array of field(s) to use in ordering the results
+  Array of field(s) to use in ordering the results  Defaults to id ASC
+$example->addOrderBy('sort_name', 'ASC')
 * **limit** (`int`: `0`)
   Maximum number of results to return.
+Defaults to unlimited.
 * **offset** (`??`: `0`)
   ??
 * **version** (`int`: `4`)